CASeIDAS/CASeIDAS-Project/README.md

                  with the data contained in CA files.
 It provides the possiblity to validate the authenticity of each CA individually, in order to guarantee the correctness of the whole system.

 - CASeIDAS Monitor: a service that creates customize alerts when new Certification Authorities are registered.
+It is provided as a Java                   Thread to be compatible with any kind of Operative System among Linux, Windows and MacOs.